spiderflying/Blockchain-wallet-activities/README.md

 9. Additional feature engineering with sql
 10. Build data dashboard

+## Cloud function and cloud scheduler
+Deploy code in the cloud_function repo

+Schedule cloud scheduler to run every 15 mins

 ## Insights and recommendations
 1. We have observed that the addresses of interest are very active with Chainlink tokens, while dormant on other chains such as eth and bsc